Cabinet of the Turks and Caicos Islands: Powers

 Since the 2006 Constitution, the governor has been required to consult the Cabinet before exercising any function with respect to defence, external affairs, the regulation of international financial services, and internal security (including the Police Force), but not appointment, termination, or disciplinary action regarding public officers.
 Furthermore, the governor is not obliged to act in accordance with the advice of the Cabinet, and the governor is excused from the obligation to consult the Cabinet in cases of public interest or urgent requirement to act.
 Finally, the 2011 Constitution added the new proviso that the governor has discretion to determine on his or her own whether a matter falls within one of the areas which requires consultation with the Cabinet.

 The 2006 Constitution came in for criticism by the 2008 Commission of Inquiry which investigated corruption among members of the House of Assembly.
 The commission specifically pointed to the fact that, when compared to the 1988 Constitution, the 2006 Constitution gave cabinet ministers too much discretion and did not provide for sufficient checks and balances to prevent ministerial abuse.

 The 1988 Constitution excused the governor from the obligation to consult with the Executive Council in a broader range of policy areas: not just appointment, termination, and displinary action regarding public officers as under the 2006 constitution, but also defence, external affairs, and internal security were left to the discretion of the governor.
 The governor was only required to keep the Executive Council informed of his actions in these regards, not to consult with them before acting.
 However, in those areas in which consultation was required it placed stricter limits on the governor's ability to act against the advice of the Executive Council.
-Specifically, the governor had to give thirty days advance notice to the Executive Council that he or she would act against its advice, and also had to obtain the consent of the secretary of state.
+Specifically, the governor had to give thirty days advance notice to the Executive Council that they would act against its advice, and also had to obtain the consent of the secretary of state.
 An exception was given for cases demanding urgent action, but even then the governor would have to explain himself in writing to the secretary of state afterwards.